Viral Skin Infections

 Why does my child come out in a rash if they are a bit ill?

 This is probably the most common type of viral skin condition, referred to sometimes as a 'reactive viral rash'.
 Family doctors (GPs) see this all the time.
 It can come out when your child has a high temperature (fever), or even a couple of days after having an illness.
 It is pretty harmless and not passed on by physical contact (contagious).
-Learn more about the symptoms of a viral rash.

 What do viral skin conditions feel like?